 I:2-34 a.
 Carole and John can claim David and Kristen this year.
-Jack is not a qualifying child (over age 18 and not a full-time student) and is not another relative because his gross income exceeds \$4,000.
+Jack is not a qualifying child (over age 18 and not a full-time student) and is not another relative because his gross income exceeds \$4,050.
 David can be claimed as a dependent because he is considered a qualifying child.
 He meets the four tests of relationship, age, abode, and support.
 Gross income is not considered for the qualifying child test.
 Kristen also is a qualifying child and can be claimed as a dependent.

 b.
-In this case, Jack would be considered a qualifying child as he now meets the age test (under age 24 and a full-time student).
+Assuming Jack is a full-time student in medical school for at least five months this year, he would be considered a qualifying child as he now meets the age test (under age 24 and a full-time student).
 Carole and John can claim Jack as a dependent.

 c.
 In this case, Jack would not be a qualifying child because he fails the age test.
 However, he is a qualifying relative as he meets the relationship, gross income, and support tests.
-His gross income is less than \$4,000 in 2015.
+His gross income is less than \$4,050 in 2017.

 d.
-If David was a part-time student, he would not be either a qualifying child or qualifying relative.
+If David were a part-time student, he would not be either a qualifying child or qualifying relative.
 With respect to the qualifying child test, David fails the age test as he is a part-time student.
 As to the qualifying relative test, David fails the gross income test.